matrix-org/matrix-spec-proposals/proposals/1501-room-version-upgrades.md

  * Optional extensions might include things like extending room search to work across two rooms.

-### Summary: client changes needed
+### Client changes needed

  * Ability for an op to view the current room version and upgrade it (by hitting `/upgrade`).

-   * Also the ability for an op to see what versions the servers in the current room supports (nb via a cap API) and so how many users will get locked out [XXX: really? this sounds like a pita]
+   * ~~Also the ability for an op to see what versions the servers in the current room supports (nb via a cap API) and so how many users will get locked out~~ (This is descoped for now.)

  * Display `m.room.tombstone`s as a sticky message at the bottom of the old room (perhaps replacing the message composer input) as “This room has been